shioyama/mobility/README.md

 [wiki]: https://github.com/shioyama/mobility/wiki

-**This is the readme for the [`master`](https://github.com/shioyama/mobility) branch, which will eventually become version 1.0 and has changes not included in the latest 0.8.x releases.
-Unless you are actually pointing your Gemfile at `master`, you probably want the readme on the [0-8-stable branch](https://github.com/shioyama/mobility/tree/0-8-stable).**
+**This is the readme for the [`master`](https://github.com/shioyama/mobility) branch, which corresponds to v1.0.0.alpha, a pre-release version of Mobility.
+If you are using an earlier version (0.8.x or earlier), you probably want the readme on the [0-8-stable branch](https://github.com/shioyama/mobility/tree/0-8-stable).**

 Mobility is a gem for storing and retrieving translations as attributes on a